CsabaDu/CsabaDu.DynamicTestData/README.md

  - **Can I install `IXunitSerializable` or `IXunitSerializer` (xUnit.v3) interfaces to support using `TestData` types in xUnit tests?**
   No, you cannot install these interfaces because `TestData` types are open-generic ones, and don't have parameterless constructors.
 Although, you can generate object array of xUnit-serializable parameters to use them in `TheoryData` type data sources.
 Besides, if your tests don't have to comply with xUnit-serializability, you can use `TestData` types in xUnit tests well.

+- **Can I use the earlier implemented data source and test classes with version 1.1.0 ?**
+  Yes, you can seamlessly use the already installed classes with the upgraded v1.1.0 of `CsabaDu.DynamicTestData` without the need of any change in your code.
+Besides, you can easily modify those to enjoy the benefits of the flexibility of this version.

 ## Troubleshooting